 Next time when you are on your way to that beach holiday, slide a ukulele in your bag and enjoy playing fun songs like Riptide and Somewhere Over The Rainbow with friends and family!
 You won’t regret it!

-In this article we will look at beginner ukulele chords and ukulele chord progressions.
-We will also touch on how to read ukulele chord charts, and chords for some famous 4 chord ukulele songs.
+In this article, we will look at beginner ukulele chords and ukulele chord progressions.
+We will also touch on how to read ukulele chord chart, and chords for some famous 4-chord ukulele songs.

 How To Tune A Ukulele

 First things first, we have to tune our ukulele before we are able to play it.

 Tuning means tightening or loosening the strings in a way where they all sound good together.
 Technically speaking, tuning is balancing the strings harmonically so the instrument sounds correct.

 Starting from the top, here is the order of the strings for a standard ukulele tuning: G, C, E, A.

 You can do this with any guitar or ukulele tuning app on your phone or online.
 These apps will display how much each string needs to be tightened or loosened in order for it to be G, C, E and A.

 Some players tune the strings in a different order.
 Such as E, A, D, G or D, A, D, G. This is done for ‘artistic’ or ‘creative’ reasons.

 The standard tuning, however, lets you play the majority of popular songs.
 So I would suggest just sticking to that.
 However, it is your ukulele, so you may as well go wild with tuning!